 1 oz American Gold Eagle Coins traded over

 - Gold futures contract traders buy or sell gold futures contracts on worldwide futures exchanges.
-Although often not physically exchanging any real world commodity, gold futures contract trading ‘price discovery’ determines fluctuations in gold spot prices in various fiat currencies around the world including the US dollar gold spot price.
+Although often not physically exchanging any real-world commodity, gold futures contract trading ‘price discovery’ determines fluctuations in gold spot prices in various fiat currencies around the world, including the fully fiat US dollar gold spot price.

-- Gold miners extract and often sell mixed gold ore and doré bars to gold bullion refiners at prices just below the world’s fluctuating gold spot prices.
+- Gold miners extract and often sell mixed gold ore and doré bars to gold bullion refiners at rates just below the world’s fluctuating gold spot prices.

 - Retail and wholesale gold bullion dealers like us here at SD Bullion... we produce, procure, and sell gold bullion products for discreet fully insured delivery to door or to professional fully insured segregated non-bank storage facilities at prices just over gold’s fluctuating spot price.